dmerullo/project-espanol/README.md

 - Incorporation of additional grammatical features for computational analysis
 - Addition of more poems and authors

+# Community

-If you would like to support this and future projects, please [send a donation](buymeacoffee.com/dmerullo)!
+If you would like to support this and future projects, please [send a donation](https://buymeacoffee.com/dmerullo)!